olivergondza/phpregtest/README.md

         $ phpregtest --verbose
         $ # Test MyClass using all installed PHP interpreters
         $ phpregtest --stop-on-failure MyClass.Test.php

+Use PHP versions in descending order

+        $ phpregtest -d

 User can override the phpunit location using `-r` option